RamseyBouktila/Working-Assignment-/README.md

 ## **Final Thoughts**

-While a small business today.
-Given its growth ambitions a cloud strategy would be recommended this is partly due to the high level of automation built into service provisioning, this is beneficial as Boann can configure and their cloud service rapidly and deploy them quickly.
+Given its growth ambitions a cloud first strategy would be recommended for Boann, this is partly due to the high level of automation built into service provisioning, this is beneficial as Boann can configure and their cloud service rapidly and deploy them quickly.
 Infrastructure capacity and resource availability also favours cloud service providers to restore service faster than a single customer managing their own data centre.
 (Srinivasan, 2014).

-The benefits a smaller organization has is agility and flexibility and adoption of cloud services can be done relatively easily.
+The benefits a smaller organization like Boann has is agility and flexibility and adoption of cloud services can be done relatively easily.

 Similarly the overall cloud strategy we are recommending when approprate will be Public Cloud which are shared on demand infastructure and resources delivered by a provider.
 We recommend this approach for Boann due to scalablity, ease of deployement and cost considerations (Srinivasan, 2014).
 Private cloud is often utilized to ensure compliance with governance demands however we did not deem that appriporate in this instance due to inherant costs to configure and maintain.